SamouraiDev/AnonWork/THEORY.md

 Any Bitcoin mixing technique must use a common denomination, otherwise simple amount analysis can re-establish the links, as Kristov Atlas did in his [CoinJoin Sudoku](http://www.coinjoinsudoku.com) analysis of Blockchain.info's [SharedCoin](https://github.com/sharedcoin/Sharedcoin).
 Since the service has been discontinued.
 This notion leads to mixing in multiple rounds.
 For example if a user wants to mix eight bitcoins and the mixing denomination is one bitcoin, then it must use eight mixing rounds.
 Additionally when a Bitcoin wallet does not find enough value on an unspent transaction output (utxo), then it joins together that utxo with another utxo the wallet contains.
-If the post-mix wallet would function as a normal Bitcoin wallet too, the observer would notice post-mix transactions.
-Those are joining together mixed outputs.
-Since pre-mix wallets naturally divide and join utxos in order to fund a mixing round with the correct amount, similarly to CoinJoin Sudoku, a simple amount analysis on transactions chains, instead of transactions could re-establish links between pre-mix and post-mix wallets.

 ![](http://i.imgur.com/AqnwKMr.png)